-Before testing network performance, it is necessary to verify that the perimeter and backbone ports are configured correctly.
-For normal operation and for every failure mode, each perimeter port must demonstrate correct message ingress and egress.
-This test is performed via a network configuration tester and monitor, as shown in Figure 2a.
 Best practice is to connect the monitor to the second Ethernet port of the PD and configure the PD to pass through all traffic received on the first port out of the second port.
 If the PD does not support this capability, disconnect the network cable from the PD and plug in the monitor for the brief duration of the test.
-Every message configuration combination of the media access code (MAC) address and VLAN is published into the network, and the display shows which messages successfully egress each perimeter port [3].
-This answers Question 1 from Section 2.
+Every message configuration combination of the media access code (MAC) address and VLAN is published into the network, and the display shows which messages successfully egress each perimeter port [5].
+This answers Question 1 from Section II.
 For example, when the network tester publishes 150 unique GOOSE signal messages with VLANs from 1 to 150 into the network, the network switch configuration is verified via the network configuration monitor within seconds.
-The human-machine interface (HMI) on the network configuration monitor illustrates that the network correctly segregates traffic and only permits GOOSE signal messages that match the configuration of the in-service GOOSE and sampled value messages to egress the network to the PD.
+This process is repeated to verify all of the unique VLAN values being used within the system.
+The human-machine interface (HMI) on the network configuration monitor illustrates that the network correctly segregates traffic and only permits GOOSE signal messages that match the configuration of the in-service GOOSE and Sampled Value messages to egress the network to the PD [1].